 Clarification regarding a similar use case from the Sector Handbook:

 TypeOfInformation: “8” instead of “9”.
-Reason: The Sector Handbook describes the sending of a PA in its final version and not the exchange of PA information with other involved IM(s) for coordination purposes.
+Reason: The Sector Handbook describes the submission of a PA in its final version and not the exchange of PA information with other involved IM(s) for coordination purposes.
 The preparation of the PA is in progress.

 If an update is sent in which a different PRID is included in the PlannedTransportIdentifiers than that which was already linked to the PA, this PRID will be linked to the PA and original PRID will become unlinked.